 Source: FY 2022-23 Client Service Records; 2018-2023 PAT Case Records (limited to those served during FY); FY 2022-23 Protective Factors Survey-2 (PFS-2) Pre-Post (N = 145).
 PFS-2 scores are averaged by domain, each item in domain is rated on a scale of 0 (Not at all like me) to 4 (Just like me/my life).
 Some items are reverse coded but standardized based on PFS-2 calculation instructions.
 Higher scores indicate improvements.
-Statistical significance is reported as \\ p < .01.
+Statistical significance is reported as p < .01.

 In FY 2022-23, 497 caregivers received one or more PAT home visit.
 Among them, 461 completed an intake identifying their PAT stressors.
-Slightly more than half (52%) were considered "non-high needs" as they reported fewer than two of the measured stressors, while 48% were considered "High Needs."
-One in five (21%) non-high needs participants with a closure date completed a minimum of 12 home visits required by PAT as of June 30, 2023, and about one in ten (12%) high needs participants whose home visiting record was closed completed 24 or more home visits as of the end of the fiscal year.
+Slightly more than half (52%) were considered Non-High Needs as they reported fewer than two of the measured stressors, while 48% were considered High Needs.
+One in five (21%) Non-High Needs participants with a closure date completed a minimum of 12 home visits required by PAT as of June 30, 2023, and about one in ten (12%) High Needs participants whose home visiting record was closed completed 24 or more home visits as of the end of the fiscal year.
+On the other hand, one-third (34%) of the Non-High Needs families and 51% of the High Needs families had at least eight home visits, which is the Birth & Beyond-defined minimum dosage for impact.